mlr-org/paradox/attic/paramset.md

 The `p_fct` function admits a `levels` argument that goes beyond the `levels` accepted by `Paramfct$new()`.
 Instead of a `character` vector, any atomic vector or list, optionally named, may be given.
 (If the value is not named, the names are inferred using `as.character()` on the values.)
 The resulting `Domain` will correspond to a range of values given by the names of the `levels` argument with a `trafo` that maps the `character` names to the arbitrary values of the `levels` argument.

-Domain objects are representations of parameter ranges that are intermediate objects to be used in short form constructions in `tune()` and `ps()`.
+Domain objects are representations of parameter ranges that are intermediate objects to be used in short form constructions in `to_tune()` and `ps()`.
 Because of their nature, they should not be modified by the user.

 ### `ps()`